GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Is studying computer science the best way to prepare to be a programmer?
-No. the best way to prepare is to write programs, and to study great programs that other people have written.
+> ### Complexity kills.
+It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.
 >
-> ~ *Bill Gates*
+> ~ *Ray Ozzie*

 ---
 ## 🏎 Quick Facts